umapraseeda/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/firmware_architecture.rst

 1. The event is converted into a message
 #.
 The event is either processed directly or queued.

-Modules may also receive events from other sources such as drivers and libraries.
+Modules can also receive events from other sources such as drivers and libraries.
 For instance, the cloud module will also receive events from the configured cloud backend.
 The event handler converts the events to messages.
 The messages are then queued in the case of the cloud module or processed directly in the case of modules that do not have a processing thread.